syne-tune/syne-tune/docs/benchmarks.md

 are ignored.
 As explained in detail in the [command line launcher](command_line.md) tutorial, you can still run your experiments as SageMaker training jobs (a feature called *remote tuning*), but these training jobs use the PyTorch framework.
-If you need additional depedencies, you need to specify them in `dependencies.txt`.
+If you need additional dependencies, you need to specify them in `dependencies.txt`.

 ## Checkpointing